AlfredSAM/alfredsam.github.io/_posts/2021-08-01-computing-environments-for-data-science.md

 comments: true
 ---

+(Updates on 2021/08/22: Thanks to the great help of [Charles WEI](charles@hkbu.edu.hk), [Gary GU](taize_gu@hkbu.edu.hk), and [Ching-yin WAN](cywan123@hkbu.edu.hk), I mainly add the supplements for Windows users.
+They are also my TAs for the course, so please contact them when you find any problem about the setups for Python and R.)

 (This post is dedicated to part of the bridging courses for the oriented students pursuing data science related master degrees in the Economics department of Hong Kong Baptist University.
 Interested audience can also refer to this post as the very beginning for the journey to the data science.
 Let's get started!)

 Hello, everyone!
 Thanks so much for your application for the data science related master in the Economics department of Hong Kong Baptist University.
 First of all, your enthusiasm and interest on data science are highly appreciated, since this is one of the most exciting areas to create great welfare for the human beings.
 In most of the applications of data science, programming is the usual way (probably the only way) to implement various algorithms and models on distinct types of data, structured or unstructured, textual or numeric.
 Among multiple popular programming languages, [**Python**](https://www.python.org/about/) and [**R**](https://www.r-project.org/about.html) are undoubtedly the most common choices.